Propagation of regularity for transport equations. A Littlewood-Paley approach: Introduction

 A gain of regularity due to diffusion is not surprising, and the statement is certainly not optimal when asking for the maximal regularity that is propagated by \eqref{1}.
 The strength of Theorem \ref{T2} relies on the \emph{uniformity in $\kappa$} of the regularity estimate.
 Indeed, based on the new estimate, we are able to derive optimal bounds on rates of convergence in the zero-diffusivity limit.

 \begin{theorem} Under the hypotheses of Theorems \ref{T1} and \ref{T2}, there exists a constant $C$ dependent on $d$, $p$ and $a$ such that

 for any $t,\kappa>0$. \end{theorem} Our result was conjectured by Bru\`e and Nguyen in \cite{BrueNguyen21a}, who, in the range $p>2$, on the one hand establish \eqref{26} for $a =\frac{p-2}2$ and on the other hand prove that \eqref{26} fails for $a>\frac{p(p-1)}{2(p-2)}$.
 A rate of $\log^{\frac{1}{2}}$ was established independently in \cite{bonicatto2021advection}.
+Earlier disccusions on estimates of the vanishing rate of the dissipation can be found in \cite{drivas2019anomalous}.
 Regarding the term that multiplies the logarithm on the right-hand side, we notice that we could produce the same quantities that appear in the estimates of Theorems \ref{T1} and \ref{T2} if we restrict to sufficiently small $\kappa $.

+Our bound only describes the short time behavior.
+Long time estimates as for instance formulated in Conjecture 1.7 of \cite{drivas2019anomalous} remain an open question.

 We finally remark that there is an intimate relation between propagation of regularity and estimates on mixing rates in fluid flows.
 Mixing in the purely advective context \eqref{eq25} refers to the flow-induced homogenization process of the advected quantity $\theta$ in the sense that